I am a Research Economist in the Monetary Policy Department at De Nederlandsche Bank.

 University of Mannheim

-Professional forecasters’ long-run inflation expectations overreact to news and exhibit persistent, predictable biases in forecast errors.
-A model incorporating overconfidence in private information and a persistent expectations bias - which generates persistent forecast errors across most forecasters - accounts for these two features of the data, offering a valuable tool for studying long-run inflation expectations.
+Professional forecasters’ long-run inflation expectations overreact to news and exhibit persistent, predictable forecast errors.
+We uncover the cognitive biases allowing an imperfect information model to explain these features of the data.
 Our analysis highlights substantial, time-varying heterogeneity in forecasters’ responses to public information, with sensitivity declining across all forecasters when monetary policy is constrained by the effective lower bound.
-The model provides a framework to evaluate whether policymakers’ communicated inflation paths are consistent with anchored long-run expectations.
+The model serves as a framework for evaluating, in real time, whether the inflation paths communicated by policymakers are consistent with long-run expectations remaining anchored at the central bank’s target.

 This paper studies the effect of different types of monetary policy announcements on household inflation expectations based on micro data from a survey of German households.
 As a key feature, interviews of the survey were conducted both shortly before and after monetary policy events.
 This timing provides a natural experiment to identify the immediate effects of policy announcements on household inflation expectations.
 The availability of the survey over a period of 15 years further allows me to exploit the time-series dimension to estimate the medium-term effects of policy announcements.
 Policy rate announcements lead to quick and significant adjustments in household inflation expectations.
 Announcements about forward guidance and quantitative easing, by contrast, have no or only smaller and delayed effects.